Canonical domains for coadjoint orbits: LS submanifolds, proper K ahler potentials, and Euler vector fields

-The subgroup $\SL(2,\C)\subset \KK^\C$ obtained by setting $\epsilon=1$ in (\ref{eq:spherical-flags}) is a full slice to the right action of the above one dimensional subtorus on $\KK^\C$ and intersects each orbit in one point.
-Therefore the orbit of $x$ by $\KK^\C$ (both in $X=\SU(3)(x)$ and $\cO=\SL(3,\C)(x)$) is the the same as the free orbit by $\SL(2,\C)$.
-In particular we see that the Lagrangian $X^\tau=\KK(x)$ is diffeomorphic to the free orbit of the maximal compact subgroup $\SU(2)\subset \SL(2,\C)$, i.e, it is a (well-known) Lagrangian 3-sphere.
+The subgroup $\SL(2,\C)\subset \KK^\C$ obtained by setting $\epsilon=1$ in (\ref{eq:spherical-flags}) is a full slice to the right action of the above one-dimensional torus on $\KK^\C$ and intersects each orbit in one point.
+Therefore, the orbit of $x$ by $\KK^\C$ (both in $X=\SU(3)(x)$ and in $\cO=\SL(3,\C)(x)$) is the same as the free orbit by $\SL(2,\C)$.
+In particular we see that the Lagrangian $X^\tau=\KK(x)$ is diffeomorphic to the free orbit of the maximal compact subgroup $\SU(2)\subset \SL(2,\C)$, that is, it is a (well-known) Lagrangian 3-sphere.

-To construct the complex 1-form $\zeta$ on $\SL(2,\C)$ as in (\ref{eq:sl(2)1-form}) it is necessary to obtain the Iwasawa decomposition for $h\in \SL(2,\C)$.
+To construct the complex 1-form $\varsigma$ on $\SL(2,\C)$ as in (\ref{eq:sl(2)1-form}) it is necessary to obtain the Iwasawa decomposition for $h\in \SL(2,\C)$.
 The maximal torus invariant by $\tau$ where $x$ lies is not inside the diagonal matrices.
-Hence we need to conjugate it to a diagonal torus, apply the Gram-Schmidt algorithm, and the conjugate back the factorization (cf. \cite{Sa}).
-More precisely, if for any $h\in \SL(2,\C)$ we write $hs^*=gle$, where $s$ is defined in (\ref{eq:conj3}), then the expression for $\zeta$ in (\ref{eq:sl(2)1-form}) becomes
+Hence, we need to conjugate it to a diagonal torus, apply the Gram-Schmidt algorithm, and then conjugate back the factorization (cf. \cite{Sa}).
+More precisely, if for any $h\in \SL(2,\C)$ we write $hs^*=gle$, where $s$ is defined in (\ref{eq:conj3}), then the expression for $\varsigma$ in (\ref{eq:sl(2)1-form}) becomes

-The explicit formula for $\zeta$ is rather involved due to lack of compatibility of matrices in $\SL(2,\C)s^*$ with the Gram-Schmidt algorithm.
+The explicit formula for $\varsigma$ is rather involved due to lack of compatibility of matrices in $\SL(2,\C)s^*$ with the Gram--Schmidt algorithm.
 It becomes tractable if we confine ourselves to the curve

 Right multiplication by $s^*$ of an element in the curve has the following factorization: